-Fred Bachner and Thomas Blatt – survivors of the Auschwitz and Sobibór Nazi extermination camps – valued documenting the truth over seeking individual justice.
+Fred Bachner and Thomas Blatt – survivors of the Auschwitz and Sobibór Nazi extermination camps – valued documenting the truth over any retributive aspects of justice.
+This video serves as a testament to their efforts traveling to testify at Holocaust trials across Europe, and even in Thomas Blatt’s case, interviewing Nazi Karl Frenzel to document Nazi crimes in a way that had never been done, and to preserve the truth at all costs.
 Their daughters carry on their work 77 years later, as Holocaust revisionism and denial grows stronger.
 The short film ‘Intergenerational Justice,’ directed by Anoush Baghdassarian, tells the story of these survivors and why being committed to truth is crucial for intergenerational justice.

 During World War II, not only were members of the LGBTQIA+ community brutally persecuted by Nazis in Poland and Germany, but the spaces in which they could exist authentically were also destroyed.
 Nowadays in contemporary Germany and Poland, memories of communal LGBTQIA+ history prior to World War II are being forgotten.
 Yet, with the continuous injustices they face in Germany and Poland, those memories can illuminate key aspects of the experiences of LGBTQIA+ members who are alive today.

 In ‘Redefining Memory’, Adam-Joseph Ropizar emphasizes why it is crucial to shed light on the memories of LGBTQIA+ communities and spaces during and prior to Nazi persecution.

 “Ropizar suggests that only with authentic communal spaces can the LGBTQIA+ communities not only survive, but also thrive.”